zhiweigu2000/Job-finding/Notes.md

+Notes for SQL

-# Course: SQL for Data Science from Coursera by UC Davis
+Course: SQL for Data Science from Coursera by UC Davis